What’s the Difference?

 - Is there a Cabinet Lock?

-- Does the cooler feature a UV Protected or Double Paned Door?
+- Is the door UV Protected or a Double Paned?

 - Does it have a Reversible Door?